 Complete the hostility log to help you monitor your anger triggers and determine their frequency.
 This record will help you develop appropriate strategies to manage your angry feelings.

 2. Acknowledge You Have an Anger Management Problem.
 You will not be able to manage your anger until you understand that you have an anger management problem.
-Acknowledging your anger is the first and most crucial step in learning to manage your anger.
+Acknowledging your anger is the first and most crucial step in managing your anger.

 3. Accept that You Don’t Always Have to be Right.
 This can be difficult, especially when you’ve spent time in a place of authority.
 When you are in the habit of making decisions, relying only on yourself, and always providing the answers, it’s hard to adjust or change that mindset in other situations.
 It’s important to remember to consider the feelings, opinions, and actions of others when looking for answers to problems.